 Elements of Mass Appeal

-Review the eight elements of mass appeal to understand how a communicator's content should affect or interest the audience.
+Review the eight elements of mass appeal to understand how content should appeal to the audience.

-As a military communicator or public affairs professional, you will be tasked with getting essential and relevant information out to the broadest audience.
+As a military communicator or public affairs professional, your task is to communicate essential and relevant information to the broadest audience.
 To do this effectively, you must understand and communicate what is important, why it is important and why your audience should care.

 News is evaluated based on authenticity, good taste and mass appeal.
 Use the eight elements of mass appeal as a guide to help you evaluate your content and make sure it is newsworthy.